Statement of Policy | General Regulations | Permit Registration | Zone Parking Regulations

 70. All bicycles found on campus between the end of the summer term and the beginning of the fall semester will be considered abandoned and will be impounded.
-A bicycle may be claimed, with proof of ownership, at the Office of Parking, Traffic, & Transportation.
+A bicycle may be claimed, with proof of ownership, at Parking & Transportation Services.
 After 60 days unclaimed bicycles may be disposed of.
 The University is not responsible for damage to bicycles or bicycle locks incurred during the impoundment procedure.

 LSU Police will write uniform traffic citations for violations of the Louisiana Revised Statutes (LRS) that relate to the operation of motor vehicles.
 Examples of these citations include speeding (LRS 32:64), driving while intoxicated (LRS 14:98), operating a motor vehicle without a valid driver’s license (LRS 32:52), operating a motor vehicle without a valid license plate (LRS 32:51) or without a valid inspection sticker (LRS 32:53), running a stop sign (LRS 32:123), or reckless operation (LRS 14:99).

-These citations are referred to the Office of the District Attorney, East Baton Rouge Parish, for processing through the 19th Judicial District Court that determines the fines for these violations.
+These citations are referred to the District Attorney, East Baton Rouge Parish, for processing through the 19th Judicial District Court that determines the fines for these violations.